 - Chat with gifs, stickers, and more for easy virtual communication

 - Meet virtually with teams of 2 to 10,000

 - Collaborate on files in real-time using apps like Excel, Word and Powerpoint

 - Integrations with hundreds of other apps like Hive

 Airtable is a high-powered spreadsheet in which you can list tasks, projects, and store files.
 Within the spreadsheet, you can attach a variety of items, including images, links to other tasks, and assignees.
 Airtable also has other views aside from the spreadsheet/table view, which include calendar view, Kanban view, and gallery view.
-This tool is one of the best project management softwares if you’re primarily used to working in Excel or Google Sheets.
+This app is one of the best project management tools if you’re primarily used to working in Excel or Google Sheets.

 Features of Airtable include: